mbkauf/mbkauf.github.io/_pages/about.md

 I am currently on the job market!
-I expect to graduate in Spring 2024 and am seeking a postdoctoral position in decision sciences and cancer modeling.
+I expect to graduate in Spring 2024 and I am seeking a postdoctoral position in decision sciences and simulation modeling, focusing on cancer modeling.